The Diaphragm: Much More Than a Respiratory Muscle

 Exclusion of Emergencies

-Rule out pneumothorax, PE, and acute coronary syndrome if acute presentation.
+Rule out pneumothorax, PE, and acute coronary syndrome in acute presentations.
 Chest radiograph.
 ECG if chest pain.
-Investigate GERD if associated heartburn — endoscopy if indicated.
+Investigate GERD if heartburn is present — endoscopy if indicated.

 Breathing Re-education (primary)